Spice Girls: 2010, 2012: Viva Forever! and London Olympics

 At the 2010 Brit Awards, the Spice Girls received a special award for "Best Performance of the 30th Year".
 The award was for their 1997 Brit Awards performance of "Wannabe" and "Who Do You Think You Are", with Geri Halliwell and Mel B receiving the award from Samantha Fox on behalf of the group.

 That year, the Spice Girls collaborated with Fuller, Judy Craymer and Jennifer Saunders to develop a stage musical, Viva Forever!.
 Similar to the ABBA musical Mamma Mia!, Viva Forever! used the group's music to create an original story.
 In June 2012, to promote the musical, the Spice Girls reunited for a press conference at the St. Pancras Renaissance London Hotel, where the music video for "Wannabe" had been filmed exactly sixteen years earlier.
 They also appeared in the documentary Spice Girls' Story: Viva Forever!, which aired on 24 December 2012 on ITV1.
 Viva Forever! premiered at the West End's Piccadilly Theatre in December 2012, with all five Spice Girls in attendance.
 It was panned by critics and closed after seven months, with a loss of at least £5 million.
+In 2016, Mel B said she had disliked the musical and that the Spice Girls had wanted it to instead portray their story.

 In August 2012, the Spice Girls reunited to perform a medley of "Wannabe" and "Spice Up Your Life" at the 2012 Summer Olympics closing ceremony.
-Their performance received acclaim, and became the most-tweeted moment of the Olympics with over 116,000 tweets per minute on Twitter.
+Their performance received acclaim, and became the most-tweeted moment of the Olympics with more than 116,000 tweets per minute on Twitter.

 2016, 2018–2019: G.E.M and Spice World tour

 On 8 July 2016, Brown, Bunton and Halliwell released a video celebrating the 20th anniversary of "Wannabe" and teased news from them as a three-piece.
 Beckham and Chisholm opted not to take part but gave the project their blessing.
 A new song, "Song for Her", was leaked online in November.
-The reunion project was cancelled due to Halliwell's pregnancy.
+The reunion project was cancelled owing to Halliwell's pregnancy.

 The Spice Girls (without Beckham) perform at Wembley Stadium, London, June 2019.